syncfusion-content/blazor-docs/blazor/rich-text-editor/style.md

 documentation: ug
 ---

-# Style and Appearance
+# Style and Appearance in Blazor RichTextEditor Component

 ## Set placeholder

 The [Placeholder](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.RichTextEditor.SfRichTextEditor.html#Syncfusion_Blazor_RichTextEditor_SfRichTextEditor_Placeholder) property is used to create a placeholder for the Rich Text Editor's content when the editor body is empty.

 Use the `e-rte-placeholder` class to define the custom font family, font color, and styles to the placeholder text.